Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

-The gigantic fingerprint of the Wild Hunt's corpse collector.
+The gigantic fingerprint of Nuada - the Wild Hunt's corpse collector.
 Source: Castle history - Arundel Castle & Gardens

-Buried beneath Collyweston's bizarre 'lost Palace' narrative lie many clues.
-Clues to how the Palace lost its plot.
-Why it lost it.
-And who helped it lose it.
+Buried beneath Collyweston's bizarre 'lost Palace' narrative lie clues to how the Palace lost its plot, why it lost it.
+And who helped it lose it when.

-Clues are most obvious in the equally bizarre narrative of Collyweston's most prominent owner.
+They are most obvious in the bizarre narrative of Collyweston's most prominent owner.
 Lady Margaret Beaufort: mother of Henry VII, grandmother of brother-princes Arthur and Henry.

 That's Arthur as in dead and forgotten.
 And Henry as in dead but well remembered as England's most bedchamber-challenged hunter-king.

 Analysed carefully, Lady Margaret's biography appears to be allegory hiding a truthful core.
 A core just discernible beneath layers of fabrication and metaphor.
-To get to grips with it, start with orthodox history's retelling of Lady Margaret's family dynamics:
+To unravel it, start with orthodox history's retelling of Lady Margaret's family dynamics:

 From 10.
 Lady Margaret Beaufort and Torrington Manor - One Great Torrington: